-(3/05) This is an exclusive interview of the great Nightcrawler of the video game translation scene!
+(March 2005) This is an exclusive interview of the great Nightcrawler of the video game translation scene!
 It is because of him and the efforts of others that we have an English translation available for Dual Orb 2.
-I'm eternally grateful for all of his hard work and devotion.
-He's most definitely an Internet celebrity in my eyes.
+We're all so grateful for all of his hard work and devotion.
 Now on with the interview!

 Q: So Nightcrawler, can you tell us a little about yourself?